 3.3.9 Considerations when choosing acoustic materials

 In most mechanical designs, an acoustic window, made of a material transparent to acoustic waves, is needed to seal the scanner mobile head from the external medium while minimizing signal loss.
 The first mechanical scanners used water-baths as an intermediate between the transducers and the subject [Schueler et al., 1984].
-A material regularly used for this is polymethylpentene, which can be used for example on hand-held high-frequency ultrasound scanners [Erickson et al., 2001, Brown et al., 2013].
+A material regularly used for this is polymethylpentene (TPX), which can be used for example on high-frequency ultrasound scanners [Erickson et al., 2001, Brown et al., 2013], or perspex [Bow et al., 1979].
 Alternatively, [Qiu et al., 2020] uses an acoustic window made from polydimethylsiloxane (PDMS, such as the silicon Sylgard 184) to minimize reflection and attenuation during the ultrasound transmission, which can be used for reference targets [Lorenzo et al., 2009, Melde et al., 2016].

 More common materials can also be used.
 For example, polyimide can be used in ultrasound phantoms (reference imaging targets) [Xu et al., 2008, Lei Sun et al., 2008], as well as sealant silicones [Lorenzo et al., 2009] that mimic soft tissues.
 Polyvinyl alcohol or polyurethane, in addition to polyvinylidene fluoride (PVDF), have been be considered [Sikdar et al., 2014] for device-patient acoustic coupling.
 Agar and gelatin are used on temporary phantoms [Vogt and Ermert, 2005, Chun et al., 2015], where graphite powder reproduces tissue scattering, with no concrete application for the design of devices per se.